GSP

 add/replace the specified fields in all selected tags with the values given.
 Field values are scanned for substitution variables, see SUBSTITUTION below.
 If a field value is a single variable, and its substitution fails, no operation is performed.

-Genres can be specified either directly or with their assigned number, regardless of tag format.
+Genres can be specified either verbatim or by using their assigned number, regardless of tag format.

 rename files encountered according to filename-template.
 The argument is scanned for substitution variables.
 An empty variable will by default get replaced with “Unknown”.
 Trying to rename to an already existing file will cause an error.